-The rate of gastroenteritis presentations to sentinel GPs increased in the past week but remained in the lower range of values usually reported at this time of year (Figure 8).
+The rate of gastroenteritis presentations to sentinel GPs decreased in the past week to the lower range of values usually reported at this time of year (Figure 8).

 Figure 8.
 Number of gastroenteritis presentations per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) in WA by week, 2017 to 2022